Ta Nang – Phan Dung, One of The Most Beautiful Routes for Trekking in Vietnam

 5:00 to 6:59 – had breakfast and packed belongings for the way out to Phan Dung.

-7:00 to 9:30 – trekked to the Tiger Lake, the first rest stop in the way escaping the jungle (It is a lake where a tiger drank water there; the locals saw that and called it Tiger Lake).
+7:00 to 9:30 – trekked to Tiger Lake, the first rest stop on the way escaping the jungle (It is a lake where a tiger drank water; the locals saw that and called it Tiger Lake).

 9:30 to 10:30 – we had some meals at the Tiger Lake to gain energy for the way out.
 That day was harder than the previous day.

 11:20 – finished the trek at noon.
 We waited at the final point for the porters to carry us out of the jungle.
 The path that porters took us was about 20′ and it was super sunny.

 After that, we got to the beach Ke Ga, Phan Thiet to relax and took the path after a hard time trekking.